 Scalpers use a variety of techniques to accomplish their return:

 - Range Trading

 Range trading involves waiting for an established price range before executing a trade.
-For some scalpers, they will use a stop-limit order which retroactively executes a trade when the coin reaches either a minimum price or the price specified in the order itself.
+Some scalpers will use a stop-limit order, which retroactively executes a trade when the coin reaches a minimum price or the price specified in the order itself.

 - Big-Ask Spread

-Put simply, the bid-ask spread technique finds the middle ground between the highest price a buyer is willing to pay and the lowest price that the seller is willing to settle for.
-This is a de facto measure of market liquidity, with the bid representing the demand and the ask price, representing the supply for the coin itself.
+Put simply, the bid-ask spread technique finds the middle ground between the highest price a buyer is willing to pay and the lowest price the seller is willing to settle for.
+That is a de facto measure of market liquidity, with the bid representing the demand and the asking price representing the supply for the coin itself.